ALIBERA/linux_book_2nd_edition/README.md

 Since the end of March 2020, the Linux drivers included in this book have been adapted to run on the ST STM32MP1 processor using the STM32MP157C-DK2 board and Linux kernel v4.19 LTS.
 The ST STM32MP1 Linux drivers and device tree settings are included in the linux_4.19_stm32mp1_drivers.zip file, which can be downloaded from the Github repository of this book.
 The NXP STM32MP1 Practical Labs Setup is described in the Linux_4.19_STM32MP1_practical_labs document included in this repository.

+The document "Practical Labs Hardware" has been added to the github to detail all the needed harware to test the lab examples included in this book.